pattonsgirl/CEG3120/Projects/Project2/README.md

 2. In Pilot, paste the link to your project folder.
 Sample link: https://github.com/WSU-kduncan/ceg3120-YOURGITHUBUSERNAME/blob/main/Projects/Project2

 3. You may delete all created resources once done to save monies.
-No really, trash it - especially the instance and disassociate and release the elastic ip
+No really, trash it - especially the instance and disassociate and release the elastic IP

 ## Rubric